carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 Steps: You first authenticate user using `Cognito User Pools` and then exchange token with `Cognito Identity Pools` which further use `AWS STS` to generate temporary AWS credentials to access AWS Resources.

-Exam tip: To make it easier to remember the different between User Pools and Identity Pools, think of Users Pools as being like IAM Users or Active Directory and an Identity Pools as being like an IAM Role.
+**Exam Tip :** To make it easier to remember the different between User Pools and Identity Pools, think of Users Pools as being like IAM Users or Active Directory and an Identity Pools as being like an IAM Role.

 ### AWS Key Management Service (KMS)